This gallery contains 5 photos.

 The journey from London to Nairobi to Loki to Narus.
 Crossing borders, fighting for whiskey and seeing how the world has changed.
 Continue reading

 As I mentioned in earlier posts, the war broke out shortly after I left South Sudan in 2013.
 It was during the girls “long holiday” so we feared that they would not be able to return to school when the term started in January.
-The opposite was the case.
-Girls came to school in such numbers that there was not enough dormitory space.
-In this video, Fr.
-Tim shows us the tarpaulin… Read More

 Sunday Mass in Riwoto complete with Kizito dancers.

 Disclaimer: this is likely to be another sentimental post so turn away now if you’re not if a soppy disposition!

 I have been thinking in the last few days about my time here and in that reflection I have come to realise that nothing was as I expected.
 I’m not sure I knew what to expect but I remember before the trip being very nervous about the fact that I was making a pretty large step into the unknown on my own.
 A long term relationship which gad seemed so full of hope had ended in a pretty messy fashion and I think I focused on the fact that I was alone and about to embark on this trip without company.